 Future research directions

-We are currently developing a generic software platform based on the PEACOCK framework.
+We are currently developing a generic software platform based on the InTwin framework.
 The platform has been designed for off-line data mining and analytics activities using historical data, and creating and deploying digital twins that can be configured and customized easily for different industrial applications.

 Development of new materials is an expensive and a relatively long-term activity.
-We are now planning on employing the PEACOCK platform to design new alloys or materials using machine learning and deep learning techniques.
+We are now planning on employing the InTwin platform to design new alloys or materials using machine learning and deep learning techniques.
 The data generated from laboratory scale experiments and industrial scale operations can be leveraged to reduce effort from human experts.

 Predictive maintenance of equipment is another field which could benefit from combining deep learning, machine learning, physics-based models, and domain knowledge for undertaking structured as well as unstructured (text, images and video) data analytics.